There’s no room for error when deciding what to pack for Iceland…

 12. Water Bottle

 Iceland has some of the best drinking water in the world!
 Don’t buy water!
 Just fill up almost literally anywhere.
-And just in case you’re a skeptic, this water bottle has a filter to make sure your water is extra clean.

 13. Sunscreen, Lotion, and Chapstick